Wages: $15/hr

 Universe: Firms include all nonfarm businesses filing Internal Revenue Service tax forms as individual proprietorships, partnerships, or any type of corporation, and with receipts of $1,000 or more.

-For example, while the SBO reports data for over 20 racial/ethnic groups for the nation, states, CBSAs, counties, and places, the 2017 ABS only reports such detailed data at the national and state levels with only 7 racial/ethnic groups reported at lower levels of geography.
-The 2018, 2019, and 2020 ABS (the most recent data available at the time of the last update of the business ownership indicator) – and presumably all subsequent years of the ABS until the next Economic Census in 2022 – are based on an even smaller sample and only reports data 7 racial/ethnic groups at all geographic levels and only reports any data down to the metropolitan area level.
+For example, while the SBO reports data for over 20 racial/ethnic groups for the nation, states, CBSAs, counties, and places, the 2017 ABS only reports such detailed data at the national and state levels with only seven racial/ethnic groups reported at lower levels of geography.
+The 2018, 2019, and 2020 ABS (the most recent data available at the time of the last update of the business ownership indicator) – and presumably all subsequent years of the ABS until the next Economic Census in 2022 – are based on an even smaller sample and only report data for seven racial/ethnic groups at all geographic levels and only report any data down to the metropolitan area level.
 There are similar limitations with the NES-D, which was only available for 2017 and 2018 at the time of the last update of the business ownership indicator.

 Notes: